rawpython/remi/README.md

 Each widget has its own callbacks, depending on the type of user interaction it allows.
 The specific callbacks for the widgets will be illustrated later.

-In order to register a function as an event listener you have to call a function like set_on_xxx_listener passing as parameters the instance of widget that will manage the event and the literal string name of the listener function.
+In order to register a function as an event listener you have to call a function like set_on_xxx_listener passing as parameters the callback that will manage the event.
 Follows an example:

 ```py